Dan (ancient city): Middle Bronze

+Hazor was the regional power during the Middle Bronze II, subordinate to Qatna to the north and with trade routes to Mari in the Middle Euphrates.

+Late Bronze

+Egyptian period

-In the 15th century BCE, Tuthmosis III conquered the town "ra-wy-sa" along others (Egyptian hieroglyphs did not distinguish between L and R).
+In the 15th century BCE, Tuthmosis III conquered Dan (called Laysha) along others (Egyptian hieroglyphs did not distinguish between L and R).

-Iron Age
+Iron Age I

-During the Iron Age I, Egyptian withdrawal from Canaan led Dan to possibly become an independent entity until the 10th century BCE, when it was annexed by Israel or one of the Aramean kingdoms.
+During the Iron Age I, Egyptian withdrawal from Canaan led Laish (Dan) to become an independent entity allied with the Sidonians.

+It remained independent until the 10th century BCE, when it was annexed by the Northern Kingdom of Israel or one of the Aramean kingdoms.

+In Judges 18 it is told that there was no king in the land.
+The Tribe of Dan were seeking an inheritance for themselves, so they sent five of their clan leaders from Zorah and Eshtaol to spy out the land of Laish.
+The Danites then conquered Laish with an army of 600 men burning the city to the ground and rebuilding it as Dan.

+Iron Age II

+In Iron II, the Northern Kingdom of Israel seem to have gained control over Dan.

+According to William G. Dever, the city's population was approximately 3,000 people during the 9th and 8th centuries BCE.

 Israelite city wall and gate

 The Israelite gate was built at a different location than the Canaanite gate.

 In 1992, in order to tidy up the site for presentation to visitors, a heap of debris was removed which dated from the time of the Assyrian destruction of the city by Tiglath-Pileser III in 733/2 BCE.
 A hitherto unknown earlier gateway to the city was uncovered.
 The entrance complex led to a courtyard paved with stone with a low stone platform.
 In the 9th century BCE, the podium was enlarged, and major fortifications were built, a city wall with buttresses and a complex gate.
 The podium was enlarged further in the 8th century BCE by Jeroboam II, then destroyed by Tiglath-Pileser III.